 Apple set to roll out the iPhone 15.
 Here's what to expect.

-Apple on Sept.
-12 is set to unveil the iPhone 15, which could come with an Android-like charging port and better camera zoom.
-But those new features could add to the device's already considerable cost, according to analysts.
+Apple on September 12 is set to unveil the iPhone 15.
+The latest iPhone model is rumored to come with a USB-C charging port and double the optical zoom of the iPhone14.
+It may also include a considerable price hike, according to analysts.

 The company's annual product launch in Cupertino, California, which is also expected to include new Apple Watches, Airpods and other gear, will give Apple loyalists a first look at the latest-generation iPhone.
 Here's what to expect.